Opium effects and side effects include short term pleasure and long term pain. The cycle of tolerance and withdrawal is a brutal side effect

 - Mental fog stays around even when not using the drug

-Opiates tend to leave your body quite quickly and have a short half-life.
+Opiates tend to leave the body quite quickly and have a short half-life.
 However, the effects can last several hours.
 However, this is also dependent on whether the drug is prescribed or not, how it is taken and a few of the other following factors:

 - Body Fat Content